junxit/us-congress-bills-113/metadata.md

 - 2013-09-10 — Mr. Neugebauer moved to suspend the rules and pass the bill, as amended.
 - 2013-09-10 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 6 (Roll no. 450). (text: CR H5443-5447)
 - 2013-09-10 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 397 - 6 (Roll no. 450).(text: CR H5443-5447)
+- 2013-09-11 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 182.